blcxtranslations/blcx/_translated/chapter-0032.md

 This is the iron rule, in tens of thousands of years, no cultivator had dared to violate it.

-To mortals, 除死无大事, but to cultivators, to lose their strength, 成为碌碌无为的普通人才最痛苦.
+To mortals, life and death was a big matter, but to cultivators, to lose their strength and become mortal was the greatest pain they could suffer.
 This was a more difficult choice than death.
 And since crippling of their cultivation was irreversible, they would no hope of practising cultivation in the future.
 The party that let them off would also not have to worry about trouble or revenge.

 This commandment has been upheld for tens of thousands of years.
 Who exactly it was that laid down this commandment, or why they laid it down, was not clear, but no one has ever disobeyed it.
 In fact, to ninety nine percent of the cultivators and sects, being superior "immortals", they would not want to go back to being mortals.
 It was better to to have an honourable death than to live a disgraceful life, and those that would be willing to cripple their own cultivation could be counted on the fingers of one hand.